bcgssystem/bcgt/README.md

  bcgt

 ！！！The token wallet will be formally open and downloaded in December 21, 2017.
-Premine 49,990,001 19.996% , the team reserved 4,990,001 bcgt, and the remaining 45 Million bcgt are all used for airdrop and project promotion.
-When the official currency is on line, "bcgt" can be swap to "Guardians" by 1:10.
-Everyone can swap bcgt to guardians with in-wallet market anytime ,No operation of the team is required.
+Premine 49,990,001 19.996% , the team reserved 4,990,001 BCGT, and the remaining 45 Million BCGT are all used for airdrop and project promotion.
+When the official currency is on line, "BCGT" can be swap to "Guardians" by 1:10.
+Everyone can swap BCGT to Guardians with in-wallet market anytime ,No operation of the team is required.
 After the official currency is launched, each mobile phone app requires 1000 Gusrdians to activate the mining function.！！！ The permine & token POW,can active at least  (50Million premine+14 Million POW)*10/1000= 64Million*10/1000=640,000 set of mobile phones (after 3 months when the official currency is launched ),nobody need to buy "guardians" from our team.
 Token Coin purse mining algorithm: sha256/Scrypt/quark/myr-Groestl/Qubit
 Name: Guardians-Token
 Abbreviation:BCGT
 Interval:60 s
-The total supply: 62 Million
+The total supply: 2,500,000,000 BCGT
 Block award and distribution mechanism:  start mining time ：2017.12.21 12:00:21(UTC/GMT -10) Block 1 :49,990,001 BCGT for airdrop, project promotion, etc.
 Block :2 - 10,000 =1 BCGT